We’re sending cash to low-income families across rural America

 Frequently Asked Questions

-Which communities are participating in the program?
+Which communities are participating in the RISE program?

-- Rural communities in West Virginia
+- Mercer County, West Virginia

-- Rural communities in North Carolina
+- Beaufort County, North Carolina

 We will update the list as we lock in additional community locations.